Will and Dewitt: Episodes

+All episodes are directed by Paul Riley.

 Educational relevance

 In the U.S., the show's educational elements have qualified it as an E/I show.

 Will and Dewitt is a half-hour children's adver-edutainment series that supports the Kandoo line of children's hygiene products, formerly a sub-brand of Procter & Gamble's Pampers baby product line.